zinh/zinh.github.io/_posts/2019-10-22-regular-expression-extension.markdown

 ---

 My knowledge of regular expression usually contains just some simple syntax such as `+`, `*`, `[]`, `{}`, `()`.
-However, there are lots of extension to the original regular extension which is based on deterministic finite automata i.e these extension are not actually regular language but programming language add-on to regular extension.
-They provide more power to regular extension.
+However, there are lots of extension to the original regular extension which is based on deterministic finite automata i.e these extension are not actually regular language but programming language's add-on to regular extension; therefore, supporting these extensions and syntex depend on programming language.
+They provide more power to regular extension but using them without caution may lead to performance issue.

 The syntax for these extension usually start with `(?` eg: look-ahead syntax will be `(?=<pattern>)` and look-behind `(?<=<pattern>)`.